bob6292/gitskills/readme.txt

-Creating a new branch is quick and vary easy
+Creating a new branch is quick and very easy